FaridZelli/ISW-Modern/README.md

 **This is not a joke, in fact, it is technically possible to blow up your laptop by directly writing to the EC.**

 ## To-do:
-- Learn Python
 - Review and merge pull request from [#256](https://github.com/YoyPa/isw/pull/256)
 - Cleanup isw.conf and use it as an address profile database (as per [Issue #1](https://github.com/FaridZelli/ISW-Modern/issues/1))
 - Switch to msi-ec and create a unified install script
 - Optimize polling rates and add a 90s downstep time delay (to 0%) for fans
-> - Actually complete one of the tasks stated above... or not
+> - Actually complete one of the tasks stated above... or not (I'M LAZY)

 ---